Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Design Implementation

 \paragraph{Layer 1 (schema validation).} JSON-RPC parsing followed by MCP tool-spec match: the incoming \texttt{call\_tool} request is parsed into a \texttt{Request} struct and matched against the tool's declared input JSON Schema.
 Type mismatches, missing required fields, and unknown tool names deny here.
 This layer never performs network or filesystem I/O; cost is bounded by the size of the JSON payload (typically $<$1\,KB).

 \paragraph{Layer 2 (trust tier).} Anima OS classifies agents into four trust tiers (\texttt{System}, \texttt{AiNative}, \texttt{AiEnhanced}, \texttt{Classic}) based on origin, signature, and prior trust evolution.
 Each tool declares its minimum required tier; the gateway checks that the calling agent's tier is at least the required level.
 A \texttt{Classic} agent (e.g., a community-uploaded WASM with no verified provenance) cannot invoke \texttt{system\_shell\_exec} regardless of arguments; the layer denies before semantic analysis runs.
-This is a purely policy-driven check, $\sim$0.3\,$\mu$s per call.
+This is a purely policy-driven check, a measured 1.15\,$\mu$s per call.

 \paragraph{Layer 3 (rate limit).} Each agent is bound to a token-bucket rate limiter with per-tool granularity (e.g., 10 \texttt{web\_fetch} per second, 1 \texttt{shell\_exec} per second).
 The bucket is refilled on a millisecond clock.
 This protects against denial of service via tool-call flooding and prevents pathological loops where a buggy or adversarial agent saturates a critical resource.
-Bucket lookup is a hash-table operation, $\sim$0.2\,$\mu$s per call.
+Bucket lookup is a hash-table operation, a measured 0.02\,$\mu$s per call.

 \paragraph{Layer 4 (adversarial pre-filter).} A regex DFA scans the tool-call arguments for known prompt-injection and encoding-attack patterns: ``\texttt{ignore previous instructions}'', base64-encoded payloads with suspicious length, ROT13-encoded keywords, authority-impersonation phrases (``\texttt{ADMIN OVERRIDE}''), and instruction-hierarchy attacks (``\texttt{system: \ldots}'').
-The pre-filter runs in O($n$) time where $n$ is the byte length of the arguments ($\sim$5\,$\mu$s for typical 1\,KB calls).
+The pre-filter runs in O($n$) time where $n$ is the byte length of the arguments (a measured 7.50\,$\mu$s mean on the benign benchmark calls; the single most expensive non-inference layer).
 It catches the ``cheap'' attacks before the expensive layer 5 runs.
 The companion paper~\cite{animaos-probelogits} reports that the pre-filter alone catches roughly 13 of 50 adversarial prompts in the Custom-260 benchmark.

 \paragraph{Layer 5 (ProbeLogits gate).} The semantic core.
 Detailed in \S\ref{sec:design-probelogits} and Algorithm~\ref{alg:gateway} (lines 14--19).
 One forward pass through the loaded inference model with KV snapshot/restore around the call.